D4rk5t0rM/QOL/README.md

 ## tts.py
 A python script that turns a 'transcript.speak' file from the same folder into a MP3 file + Every line from the file will also get it's own mp3 file.

+## imgCrawler.py
+A ptyhon script that crawls a webpage for all the images on the page and downloads them.